 - To determine Job Placement Rate, the following methodologies were used: Two surveys were administered: 1.) three weeks prior to graduation in February 2020 in which 178 (100%) of the graduating students responded, and 2.)
 In October 2020, a follow-up survey was administered to the graduates who had indicated they had not yet secured employment at the time of the earlier survey.
 Additional confirmations of employment were received from graduates' correspondence with CPDG faculty, as well as reviews of LinkedIn profiles in November 2020.
 Collectively, a total Job Placement Rate of 95% was achieved (141/148) within nine months of graduation in the COVID-19 environment, based on those who had reported such information to the College.
 There are 30 graduates where no information is available, as of November 2020.

-- Based on 2020 National Matching Service (NMS) data obtained from the American Society of Health-System Pharmacists (ASHP) in April 2020.
-Match rates are calculated by dividing the number of individuals who matched to a residency program by the number of individuals who submitted a rank list to NMS in 2020.
-The CPDG Graduates' rate is based on students from the Class of 2020 exclusively, and does not include students from previous graduating classes.
+- Based on 2021 National Matching Service (NMS) data obtained from the American Society of Health-System Pharmacists (ASHP) in April 2021.
+Match rates are calculated by dividing the number of individuals who matched to a residency program by the number of individuals who submitted a rank list to NMS in 2021.
+The CPDG Graduates' rate is based on students from the Class of 2021 exclusively, and does not include students from previous graduating classes.
 These rates also represent the entire match process.
+National Phase I and Phase II combined PGY1 match rate is 64.9%.